mark-me/mixtape-society/README.md

 # Mixtape Society

-A beautiful, private, self-hosted web app to create, edit, share and play music mixtapes from your personal library.
+**A beautiful, private, self-hosted web app to create, edit, share and play music mixtapes from your personal library.**

+No accounts, no telemetry, no Spotify – just your music, your server, your rules.

 ![Mixtape Society screenshot](docs/images/screenshot-browse.png)